MantasMakarevicius/Scycop_namu_darbas/README.md

 # Scycop_home_task
 Manto Makarevičiaus Scycop home task.

-Console command was created using Artisan which is the command-line interface included with Laravel framework.
+Console command was created using Artisan which is the command-line interface included with PHP Laravel framework.
 Artisan command 'make:command' was used to create a new command class called 'ReadACSVFile' which is located in SC/app/Console/Commands folder.

 After cloning the repository, In the console navigate to the SC folder.
 Run command 'composer install' and enter command: